Rome

 Boarding ITA Airways flight AZ621 at LAX on Sunday, January 4.

 Across the street we ate at Rifugio Romano.
 We were both surprised to learn it was a popular all-vegan restaurant.
-My cacio e pepe was delicious!
-Because we were in Italy, after dinner we of course had an espresso to carry us through the remainder of the day.
+My cacio e pepe was creamy deliciousness!
+Because we were in Italy, after dinner we were obliged to have an espresso to power us through the remainder of the long day.

 A city bus dropped us near Trevi Fountain.